 If you plan to have a choreographed dance for the wedding, perform it in your more dressy clothes in front of the camera.
 That would give you lots of shots in great, effortlessly elegant poses.

 Check the weather.
 If the weather doesn’t work for your plan (ie, it’s raining), either have a back-up plan or reschedule.

-Pack Tylenol and water, snacks and kleenex, lint roller and spare tights (if required), makeup and insect repellents for outdoor shoots.
+Pack Tylenol and water, snacks and kleenex, lint roller and spare tights (if required), makeup and insect repellent for outdoor shoots.
 Confirm with the location once again that you have permission to shoot there at the scheduled time (your photographer may need to bring proof of insurance).
 Try not to be late – you don’t want to miss the timing windows that you so carefully planned for.